 Single Vehicle Rollovers

-Rollover accidents are normally single car accidents.
-In fact, according to the Insurance Institute for Highway Safety, 75% of all rollovers occur in single car accidents.
-This type of rollover accident often occurs after a driver has lost traction and begins to slide sideways, such as in snow or icy conditions.
+Rollover accidents are normally single car incidents.
+In fact, according to the Insurance Institute for Highway Safety, 75% of all rollovers involve a single vehicle.
+This type of accident often occurs after a driver has lost traction and begins to slide sideways, such as in snow or icy conditions.
 While sliding, the automobile might “trip” and begin a rollover.
-Common factors that cause SUV’s and other vehicles to “trip” and rollover on are soft-road shoulders, uneven ground, or roadside objects such as a curb or guardrail.
+Common factors that cause SUV’s and other vehicles to “trip” and rollover are soft-road shoulders, uneven ground, or roadside objects such as a curb or guardrail.
 According to the NHTSA, about 95% of rollovers are “tripped.”
-A central contested issue in the litigation of these rollover accident cases is whether the vehicle design made it more likely that the vehicle would tip over instead of continuing its slide.
+A central contested issue in the litigation of these cases is whether the vehicle design made it more likely that the vehicle would tip over instead of continuing its slide.

 Products Liability: Determining Fault for Injuries Caused by Defective Products in Rollover Accidents

-Defective Tires and Road Hazards as Factors in Rollover Accidents
+Defective Tires and Road Hazards as Factors in Rollovers

 Tread separation and road hazards are a leading cause of SUV and other vehicle rollovers.
 In defective tire cases, both the automobile and tire manufacturer may be held strictly liable for defectively designed or manufactured tires.